yuyutsh-pal-551/yuyutsh-demo/README.md

 # yuyutsh-demo
-this is demo for git &amp; github
+this is demo for git &amp; github.